gahtan-syarif/dailygitcommands/README.md

 ## Branching
 - `git switch <branch-name>` — switch branch; auto-creates local branch tracking remote branch if available
+- `git switch --detach <commit>` — switch to a specific commit in a detached HEAD state
 - `git switch -c <branch-name>` — create a local branch from the current branch
 - `git push -u origin HEAD` — create a remote branch from the current branch (or update it if it already exists) and set it as the upstream
 - `git branch --set-upstream-to=<remote-name>/<branch-name>` — set the current local branch to track an existing remote branch